Choosing the Right Emergency Rescue Beacon to Call for Help on a Boat

 vhf boat distress beacon

 Although it is not technically a beacon, this radio can also be used in a similar manner.
-In fact, in the event of a disaster or accident, it uses very high frequency (VHF) to communicate with surrounding boats.
+In the event of a disaster or boating accident, it uses very high frequency (VHF) to communicate with surrounding boats (by sounding an alarm via other VHF radios) and with emergency services.

 The distress signal emitted by a vessel is directly linked to a network of satellites (COSPAS SARSAT) locating distress alerts.
 When a beacon is triggered, it sends a distress signal corresponding to an associated frequency that will be picked up by the satellite.